geodynamics/pylith/docs-sphinx/developer/testing/mmstests.md

 If you use a polynomial of order 2 for a subfield of the solution, then you should use a basis order of at least 2 for that subfield of the solution.
 :::

+## Debugging residual errors

+When the residual test fails, we generally use the following procedure to diagnose the problem.

+1. Verify that the discretization check passes indicating accurate representation of the solution in the finite-element space.
+2. Run just the residual test for a single discretization and turn on the debug journal corresponding to the name of the MMS test as set by `GenericComponent::setName(JOURNAL_NAME)` in `setUp()`; this is done via the `--journal.debug=JOURNAL_NAME` command line argument to the MMS test driver.
+3. Verify that the residual kernels show up correctly in the view of the PETSc discretization.
+4. Analyze the residual vector to see which degrees of freedom have nonzero terms.
+Look at the solution section to see what solution subfield and point are associated with those degrees for freedom.
+5. Check the pointwise functions for the residual and solution associated with the subfield with nonzero terms.

+## Debugging Jacobian errors

+When one of the Jacobian tests fails, we focus on the finite-difference Jacobian test.

+1. Verify that the residual check passes.
+2. Run just the Jacobian finite-difference test for a single discretization and turn on the debug journal corresponding to the name of the MMS test as set by `GenericComponent::setName(JOURNAL_NAME)` in `setUp()`; this is done via the `--journal.debug=JOURNAL_NAME` command line argument to the MMS test driver.
+3. Examine any differences between the hand-coded Jacobian and the finite-difference Jacobian.
+4. Check the differences against pointwise functions listed in the view of the PETSc discretization.
+Are any expected functions missing from the list?
+5. Isolate the error by dropping corresponding terms from the residual, Jacobian, and solution by editing the pointwise functions until the hand-coded and finite-difference Jacobians agree; that is, drop terms from the governing equation until the MMS tests pass.
+Then, add the terms back into the governing equation (residual, Jacobian, and solution pointwise functions) one by one, fixing errors as they are detected.

 ## Example

 In `tests/mmstests/elasticity` we create a suite of MMS tests that all use a single material (`Elasticity`), a single Dirichlet boundary condition, and a data object to hold test-specific parameters.